Secret Avengers: Volume 2

 As part of the Marvel NOW! event, a new version of the Secret Avengers is formed under the jurisdiction of S.H.I.E.L.D.
 A mysterious traveler from the future attacks a battalion of S.H.I.E.L.D. agents before he is killed.
 Following the attack, Maria Hill decides to form S.H.I.E.L.D.'s version of the Secret Avengers.
 Maria Hill is able to recruit Hawkeye, Black Widow, Nick Fury Jr., and Phil Coulson.
 Their first operation is to foil a plan of the terrorist group Al-Qaeda from using teleportation knowledge given by Andras Bertesy to execute a terrorist attack on the United States.
 The Secret Avengers follow the terrorist group to Budapest, where they get the coordinates of the attack from one of their members.
 After Hawkeye is left to be rescued by Black Widow, Nick Fury Jr. sets a trap for the Al-Qaeda member who was going to perform the attack, by waiting him in the Oval Office to kill him.

 In the second mission, the Secret Avengers raid Bagalia and fight through the Masters of Evil, in order to free Taskmaster, who is going to be auctioned off to the highest bidder.
 Mockingbird joins up with them, using S.H.I.E.L.D.
 Camo-Tech to masquerade as Aloysius Thorndrake of the Shadow Council.
 Nick Fury Jr. pays Crossfire to let Taskmaster out of his cell.
 After Taskmaster agrees to join the Secret Avengers, he goes on a mission to infiltrate A.I.M.'s new High Council (consisting of Andrew Forson, Graviton, Jude the Entropic Man, Mentallo, Superia, and Yelena Belova).

 When Daisy Johnson and Nick Fury Jr. were attending the weapons expo, they meet up with Senator Robert Ralston.
 Daisy notices that one of the items at the expo is the Iron Patriot armor.
-A.I.M. then attacks the weapons expo which leads to the supposed death of Senator Robert Ralston during A.I.M.'s fight with the Secret Avengers.
-During the fight, Andrew Forson takes the opportunity to steal the Iron Patriot armor.
+A.I.M. then attacks the weapons expo which leads to the supposed death of Ralston during A.I.M.'s fight with the Secret Avengers.
+During the fight, Forson steals the Iron Patriot armor.